alokpaidalwar/node-test/README.md

 ### Add env details

-Add dburl and port in .env file
+Add DBURL and PORT in .env file

 ### Start the application